solangek/vitreaclient/README.md

 # Vitrea

 Python package encapsulating the simple Vitrea box communication protocol.
-You need to identify the Vitrea box IP address and port to use this package.
+You need to identify the VBox fixed IP address and port to use this package.
-Note that the port is not necessarily the port used by the Vitrea app (hint: try +/- 1).
+The VBox usually listens to 3 ports, one of them is used by the Vitrea application, another is used for admin purposes, and the third one is used for communication with external systems such as this package.

 ## Installation